mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 // It is important for this function have a named return type
+// so its deferred function can set it.
+// Alternatively, if this function had a named return type
-// so its deferred function can set it. func divideWithRecover(m, n float64) (result float64) {
+// of type of error, the deferred function could set that. func divideWithRecover(m, n float64) (result float64) {
   defer func() {
     message := recover() // nil when there was no panic